frederic-perez/AmE-dictionary/data/idioms.md

 __don’t rock the boat__ Don’t say or do something that could upset a stable situation.
 __don’t shoot the messenger__ :two: Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
 __don’t sweat it__ _(American English, spoken)_ Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._
-__doom and gloom__ :three: A general feeling of pessimism or despondency.
+__doom and gloom__ :four: A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
+(A situation) characterized by negativity or futility.
+A general feeling of having lost all hope and of pessimism (= expecting things to go badly). _The situation isn’t all doom and gloom—there are still plenty of good schools that did accept you!_
 __dot (one’s) i’s and cross (one’s) t’s__ To do something carefully and make sure that every last minor detail is completed. _Please make sure to dot your i’s and cross your t’s when signing this contract._
 __dote on (someone or something)__ To give a lot of love and attention to someone or something, perhaps to excess. _I can’t help but dote on my kids whenever they’re home from college—I just miss them so much when they’re away!_
 __double back__ To return to some thing or place after moving away from it, especially by following the same path taken when leaving. _I was walking to my car when I realized I’d forgotten my lunch on the kitchen counter and doubled back to get it._